HLXII/annoying-incremental/README.md

-# Tree Idle
+# Annoying Incremental
-> For when you want to be a tree
+> For when you want to be annoyed

 Uses the [Incremental Game Template](https://github.com/123ishaTest/incremental-game-template)